JiShuWang/LearningChain/README.md

 # LearningChain: A Highly Scalable and Applicable Learning-Based Blockchain Performance Optimization Framework
 A blockchain performance predicition model based on machine learning, and a blockchain performance optimization framework.
 Submitted to IEEE Transactions on Network and Service Management.
 ## [Dataset: HFBTP](https://www.kaggle.com/datasets/loveffc/hfbtp-a-blockchain-performance-dataset/data)
 To make it easier to demonstrate the management of HFBTP, we have made it publicly available on Kaggle, please move to https://www.kaggle.com/datasets/loveffc/hfbtp-a-blockchain-performance-dataset/data.
-We performed a detailed and comprehensive data analysis and aggregation of this dataset to demonstrate its value, usability and scalability in different aspects.
+We performed a detailed and comprehensive data analysis and aggregation of this dataset to demonstrate its value, usability and scalability in different aspects. https://www.kaggle.com/code/loveffc/summurize-and-statistics.
-To click MetaChain and look specific information.

 ## Execution Steps:
 ### 1) [Transaction Arrival Rate Prediction Model](https://github.com/JiShuWang/LearningChain/tree/main/TransactionArrivalRatePrediction)